asmuth-archive/sqltap/README.md

 for pipelining per se and most MySQL client implementations use blocking I/O.

-SQLTap executes all sql queries in parallel where possible using multiple connections to MySQL and non-blocking I/O. This is a fully transparent optimization.
+SQLTap executes all sql queries in parallel where possible using multiple connections to MySQL and non-blocking I/O.

 #### Query Caching

-SQLTap contains some secret sauce that intelligently caches common query subtrees in memcache.
-This makes a lot of requests a lot faster and in general reduces load on the database.
+SQLTap caches partial query responses in memcache, which speeds up some queries by multiple orders of magnitude and greatly reduces the load on the MySQL database.

-The query cache is completely transparent; there is no need for explicit cache expiration, as SQLTap uses MySQL's row based replication protocol to get notifications on record changes and refresh caches accordingly.
+Since it doesn't cache the full query responses, but only normalized common query subtrees the cached data partials are shared accross similar queries.
+This makes the cache more space efficient (as it contains fewer redundancies) and increases the hit-rate.

-The query cache is not fully implemented yet ;)
+The query cache is completely transparent as there is no need for explicit expiration and it will never serve stale data: SQLTap uses MySQL's row based replication protocol to get notifications on record changes and refresh the cached data partials accordingly.

 #### Encapsulation

 SQLTap permits only a subset of SQL to be executed and enforces limits on maximum execution time and result set size.
-This is to prevent SQL queries that might seem harmless when implemented, but turn out to be a bottleneck as the data set grows.
+This is to prevent SQL queries that might seem harmless at first, but turn out to be a bottleneck as the data set grows.

 Some of the modern web frameworks encourage you to use an ORM for database access.
 This often results in bad code where requests to the sql database are scattered all over the code and